andre-ye/uni/docs/phil/phil-458/readings.md

 - The Objective world is an idea which is intersubjectively communalized
 - Constitution of the world harmonizes monads

-50 -- The mediate intentioanlity of experiencing someone else, as appresentation (analogical apperception)
+50 -- The mediate intentionality of experiencing someone else, as appresentation (analogical apperception)
 - How tot ake ourselves to the other ego?
 What does it mean to experience someone else for the first time?
 - Experience is original consciousness -- nothing of the other Ego is given to us originally.
 There is a making co-present (appresentation)
 - Appresentation: the front of a physical thing appresents a rear aspect (co-presents)